sissbruecker/linkding/docs/API.md

 ```

 Creates a new bookmark.
 Tags are simply assigned using their names.
 Including
-`is_archived: True` creates a new archived bookmark.
+`is_archived: true` saves a bookmark directly to the archive.

 Example payload: